Medically reviewed by Drugs.com. Last updated on Nov 24, 2020.

-Under general anesthesia, you are completely unconscious and unable to feel pain during medical procedures.
+General anesthesia is a combination of medications that put you in a sleep-like state before a surgery or other medical procedure.
+Under general anesthesia, you don't feel pain because you're completely unconscious.
 General anesthesia usually uses a combination of intravenous drugs and inhaled gasses (anesthetics).

-General anesthesia is more than just being asleep; the anesthetized brain doesn't respond to pain signals or reflexes.
+General anesthesia is more than just being asleep, though it will likely feel that way to you.
+But the anesthetized brain doesn't respond to pain signals or reflexes.

 In many hospitals, an anesthesiologist and a certified registered nurse anesthetist (CRNA) work together during your procedure.